dagargo/elektroid/README.md

 $ TEST_DEVICE=0 TEST_CONNECTOR_FILESYSTEM=efactor_preset make check
 ```

-Running `make check` without setting any of these variables will succeed and no test will be ran.
+Running `make check` without setting any of these variables will run some system integration tests together with a few unit tests.